 Gourmet Bureau: Led by Cedar Sanderson email@example.com Cedar publishes Eat This While You Read That, recipes associated with famous authors.

 Historian: The N3F was founded in 1941, before almost all living fen were born.
-(As of this writing, one of our founding members is still alive and well.)
 We actually have a club historian, Jon Swartz. who is always looking for more material on our past.
 He can be reached as Jon Swartz at firstname.lastname@example.org.

 Kaymar Awards Committee: The Kaymar Awards Committee collects nominations and votes, and makes the grant of the Annual Kaymar Award.

 Laureate Awards Bureau: This Bureau is dedicated to running and promoting the annual N3F Laureate Awards.
 First given in 1941, the Laureate Awards are the oldest awards in science fiction fandom.
 Any current N3F member can apply for membership by contacting the President: email@example.com.

 Lord High Proofreader: The Lord High Proofreader proofreads issues of TNFF and Tightbeam before they are mailed out.

 Lady High Proofreader: The Lady High Proofreader proofreads many of the articles for The N3F Review of Books Incorporating Prose Bono before it is assembled.